 There are numerous resources available for self-study.
 The AAMC should be both your first and last stop.
 Focusing on their practice tests, both at the start of your study and again in the weeks leading up to the exam, can put you in the right frame of mind.
 Alongside the AAMC guides, the Princeton Review comes highly recommended for studying the physical section, while Examkrackers tops the list for both the verbal reasoning and biological sections.

 Whichever method you prefer, your goals in preparing for the MCAT should be to:

-1. Understand why you got each wrong answer.
+- Understand why you got each wrong answer.
 If you understand the material, you may be having issues with the format of the question, and this is something you need to straighten out before test day.

-2. Be able to choose right answers even when you don’t know the material.
+- Be able to choose right answers even when you don’t know the material.
 It’s unlikely that you can answer every question, but a keen test taker can read clues in the question that help narrow down the possible answers.

+- Finish every question in your timed practice tests with at least five minutes to spare.
 And it’s a good idea not only to focus on what you’re studying but how you’re studying.
 Sites like Lifehacker collect information about topics such as managing stress and establishing routines.
 Better time management and more effective study habits will help you not just on this exam but in your later studies.

 This is a question that only you can answer, based on your performance in practice tests and your confidence levels.
 But try to sign up for an early exam so you can get your application to AMCAS in June.
 By counting backwards from your test date, you’ll be able to determine how much time you have to study, and what arrangements you’ll need to make to be as prepared as you possibly can be.
 (Some people consider studying for the MCAT a full-time job.
 This is great if it helps you get in the mindset of intense study, but try to maintain a good work-life balance or you’ll be miserable.
 If you manage your time well, you’ll also be able to eat healthy meals, exercise, pursue some semblance of a social life, and even sleep!)

 In the end, there is no magic formula that guarantees MCAT success.
 Nonetheless, knowing yourself, including your study habits and needs, will go a long way toward building your confidence.